Interrupt: Level-triggered

 A level-triggered interrupt is requested by holding the interrupt signal at its particular (high or low) active logic level.
 A device invokes a level-triggered interrupt by driving the signal to and holding it at the active level.
 It negates the signal when the processor commands it to do so, typically after the device has been serviced.

 The processor samples the interrupt input signal during each instruction cycle.
 The processor will recognize the interrupt request if the signal is asserted when sampling occurs.

 Level-triggered inputs allow multiple devices to share a common interrupt signal via wired-OR connections.
 The processor polls to determine which devices are requesting service.
 After servicing a device, the processor may again poll and, if necessary, service other devices before exiting the ISR.
+As previously described, a processor whose level-sensitive interrupt input is connected to a wired-OR circuit is susceptible to spurious interrupts, which should they occur, may cause deadlock or some other potentially-fatal system fault.

 Edge-triggered

 An edge-triggered interrupt is an interrupt signaled by a level transition on the interrupt line, either a falling edge (high to low) or a rising edge (low to high).
 A device wishing to signal an interrupt drives a pulse onto the line and then releases the line to its inactive state.

-If the pulse is too short to be detected by polled I/O then special hardware may be required to detect it.
-The important part of edge triggering is that the signal must transition to trigger the interrupt; for example, if the signal was high-low-low, there would only be one falling edge interrupt triggered, and the continued low level would not trigger a further interrupt.
+The important part of edge triggering is that the signal must transition to trigger the interrupt; for example, if the transition was high-low, there would only be one falling edge interrupt triggered, and the continued low level would not trigger a further interrupt.
 The signal must return to the high level and fall again in order to trigger a further interrupt.
 This contrasts with a level trigger where the low level would continue to create interrupts (if they are enabled) until the signal returns to its high level.

 Computers with edge-triggered interrupts may include an interrupt register that retains the status of pending interrupts.
 Systems with interrupt registers generally have interrupt mask registers as well.